 Visiting Mom recently revealed some concerning signs.
 She’s always been an early riser, but now she stays in bed until nearly noon.
 Rather than preparing her signature home-cooked meals, she resorts to simply heating up a can of soup; and only eats half of a serving.
 And perhaps most significantly, she’s lost interest in her favorite pastimes and friends.
 Could she be suffering from dementia, or could it be something else?

 The reality is, another condition often mimics dementia: depression.
-There are some key similarities between the two, such as:
+Both depression or dementia can include the following:

 - Changes in sleeping and eating